These spelt waffles are sure to become a go-to in your home. You can vary the flour and make them with part white whole wheat or oat flour too.

 Serve your waffles with any delicious toppings you may have on hand.
 Get creative.
 Pure maple syrup is always wonderful, but your waffle will be even prettier, not to mention healthier, with a little fresh fruit.
 Nuts, seeds, and shredded coconut are also fun.
 And occasionally, you may want to add some powdered sugar or a dollop of unsweetened or whipped cream too.
 Delicious!

 Freeze leftover waffles to have on hand for a quick breakfast or snack.
-Simply place them in resealable plastic bags, label, and freeze.
+Simply place them in resealable plastic bags, label them, and freeze them.
 Then heat them in the microwave or toaster.
-I can?t tell you how many mornings these have saved me when I am in a rush but the kids want waffles.
+I can’t tell you how many mornings these have saved me when I am in a rush but the kids want waffles.
 I do the same for pancakes.

 - waffle maker

-- 1 cup plain kefir or buttermilk full fat or low-fat
+- 1 ½ cups plain kefir or buttermilk full fat or low-fat

-- 1 cup unsweetened oat milk (or use all kefir as indicated in my original recipe)
+- ½ cup unsweetened oat or almond milk (or use all kefir as indicated in my original recipe)

 - 3 large eggs